Walkalong glider: Walkalong glider design

 A walkalong glider must fly at or below walking speed.
 Light weight materials and specific design will reduce a walkalong glider's flying speed.
 For example, using a lower paper density will reduce a paper walkalong glider's wing loading and thus its air speed.
 Walkalong glider designs have differing wing loadings, for example, the tumblewing type designs will have lower wing loading than traditional nose weighted paper airplane designs made from the same paper density.
 For nose weighted walkalong glider designs, the wings should include a twist or washout to improve roll control close to stall speed.
 Although many walkalong gliders are flying wing designs (as are almost all flying and gliding animals) walkalong glider designs based on traditional fixed-wing aircraft (incorporating an empennage or tail) have been made from balsa wood sticks and tissue paper.

-The paddle should be made from a sheet of light weight but rigid material such as corrugated cardboard or foamcore.
+The paddle should be made from a sheet of lightweight but rigid material such as corrugated cardboard or foamcore.
 The larger the area of the sheet the stronger the updraft created at the top edge.
 A 1-meter square area paddle is large enough to fly most walkalong gliders.